 Here is a short video illustrating these two applications.

 You now know most of what you need to know on the brand new Yocto-PWM-Rx.
-However, note that if you only need to count pulses generated by an open drain output without needing insulation, the Yocto-Knob is probably more attractive.
+However, note that if you only need to count pulses generated by an open drain output without needing isolation, the Yocto-Knob is probably more attractive.
 Indeed, the Yocto-Knob also has pulse counters.
 It even has five of them.